milosz-temp/junior-devops-assignment/handin.md

 For local GitHub Actions testing, `act` was used (https://github.com/nektos/act).
 Testing was as simple as calling `sudo ./bin/act push --secret-file my.secrets`.

 Moreover, since no sensitive information is stored in `.env`, I decided to remove it from `.gitignore`.
 It helped me push the image to the registry using Github Actions.
 Any local secrets are stored in `my.secrets` instead.
+However, if `.env` grows to include sensitive data, other approach should be taken.

+The Github actions succeeds after push, but a warning is generated regarding failing cache restoration.
+It is solved by adding `cache-dependency-path` property under `Go set up` step.